25th March 2011 the first Guinness world record trail

 Witness statements, press cuttings, Television footage, letters, schedules, recording of the trail, sound technicians report and accompanying letter where all sent off to The Guinness World Records office in London and Smokey awaited the result nervously with her paws crossed.

-That could have been the end of the World Record attempt as the previous trial had taken a lot of organising but all the participants (you need a dedicated support crew to attempt set or break a Guinness World Record) where keen to try again and not to lose out on a Record for simply not having a compatible computer lead.
+That could have been the end of the World Record attempt as the previous trial had taken a lot of organising but all the participants (you need a dedicated support crew to attempt a World record) where keen to try again and not to lose out on a Guinness World Record for simply not having a compatible computer lead.